 If you are using videos as a way to boost your personal reputation or the reputation of your business, be sure to include

 The description of your video is important for a couple of reasons.
 For starters, the first 160 characters count as the meta description for your video page on YouTube and Vimeo.
 While meta descriptions don’t necessarily help with rankings, they do come up in search results in both the major search engines and the networks’ own search results.

 The descriptions also come up as a snippet when you share the video on Facebook and other social networks.
 This makes the description highly valuable for encouraging views.

-As an added bonus, you can include links to your website in the video description.
+As an added bonus, you can include powerful backlinks which you can find on www.spamzilla.io to your website in the video description.
 You just need to try to include your links earlier on in your description as most of the description gets cut off at a certain length on both YouTube and Vimeo, and visitors will need to click on the See More / Read More to see them if they are past that point.